Membership subscription fees FAQs

 How do I pay my subscription fees?

 The easiest way to pay your subscription fees is by Direct Debit.
-If you have a UK bank account, you can ensure your fees are taken care of not just for this year, but for every year.
-To set up your Direct Debit please contact us.
-You can also pay online by using debit or credit card when completing your Annual Renewal online.
+If you have a UK bank account, you can ensure your fees are taken care of, not just for this year but every year.
+To set up your Direct Debit, please select 'yes' from the option towards the end of the online renewal form.
+You can also pay using debit or credit card when completing your Annual Renewal online.
 A limited number of other options are available.

 My employer requires an invoice in order for me to re-claim the expense of my annual subscription.